CCDirectLink/CCModDB/CCMOD-STANDARD.md

 ## Mod tag list

 - `QoL` - stands for "Quality of Life".
 Makes the playing experience smoother
+- `player-character` - adds new playable characters and/or classes
-- `character` - adds new playable characters and/or classes
+- `party-member` - adds new playable characters and/or classes
 - `combat arts` - adds new combat arts
 - `maps` - adds new content maps
 - `boss` - adds new bosses